cstubben/pmcXML/README.md

 	bplocus <- values(bpgff)$locus
 	bpgenes<- sort(unique(unlist( strsplit(values(bpgff)$gene, ",") )))

-Using the locus tag prefixes from the coding regions in the GFF3 file above, the next step is to use a wildcard search to find relevant publications in OA subset of PMC.
+Using the locus tag prefixes from the coding regions in the GFF3 file above, the next step is to use a wildcard search to find relevant publications in the OA subset of PMC.
 All the remaining steps detailed below may be combined in a single loop to download the XML and parse tags from full text and tables into a file.

 	tags <- "(BPSL0* OR BPSL1* OR BPSL2* OR BPSL3* OR BPSS0* OR BPSS1* OR BPSS2*)"
 	tiab <-  "AND (Burkholderia[TITLE] OR Burkholderia[ABSTRACT])"